emilk/Configuru/README.md

 You can also allow selective parts of the above extensions to create your own dialect of JSON.
 Look at the members of `configuru::FormatOptions` for details.

 Beautiful output
 ===============================================================================
 One of the great things about JSON is that it is human readable (as opposed to XML).
-Configuru goes to great lengths to make the output as readable as possible.
+Configuru goes to great lengths to make the output as beautiful as possible.
 Here's an example structure (as defined in C++):

 ``` C++
 Config cfg = Config::object{